Introduction & benefits

 An officer can simultaneously have many capacities and also in many organizations.

-Sharing access rights and users with other organizations
+Sharing doors and access rights with other organizations

-It is possible to share access rights and/or users between organizations (no data is ever shared between systems).
+It is possible to share doors and access rights between organizations (no data is ever shared between systems).

-The purpose of sharing access rights is to let an administrator of one organization assign access rights to doors belonging to another organization to his or her own users.
-One example of this could be where a building owner wants to allow the tenants to manage their own doors, users, and access rights, but also to create access rights to the shared entrance door from the street, which belongs to the building owner.
+The purpose of sharing doors and access rights is to let an administrator of one organization assign access rights to doors belonging to another organization to his or her own users.
+One example of this could be where a building owner wants to allow the tenants to manage their own doors, users, and access rights, but also to create access rights to the common doors, e.g. the entrance door from the street.

 Access control model